For-code-only123/BENN-for-Bivariate-Causal-Discovery/README.md

 ### 7. Engineering Optimizations for Baselines

 To ensure the baseline algorithms run stably on complex real-world datasets and produce results within a reasonable timeframe, we implemented necessary engineering optimizations for LiM and MERIT.
+Given that the complete baseline methods comprise numerous associated files, we provide only the core code files we have specifically modified here.
+For the remaining unmodified code and the full project structure, please refer to our provided source code repository.

 #### 7.1 Optimizing LiM: Solving Combinatorial Explosion in Local Search